msavin/SteveJobs/DOCUMENTATION.md

 ### Jobs.collection

 `Jobs.collection` allows you to access the MongoDB collection where the jobs are stored.
-Ideally, you should not require interaction with the database directly.
-But hey, we're developers.
+Ideally, you should not require interaction with the database directly, but hey, we're developers.
+If you find a case where this is necessary, let me know.